apache/maven-wrapper/src/site/markdown/index.md

 A POSIX-compatible Bourne shell is required to run the wrapper script.

-In terms of Apache Maven versions itself, the wrapper should work with any Maven 3.x version and it defaults to the release used when setting up the wrapper.
-We do NOT plan to support the deprecated, EOL'ed Maven 2.x.
+In terms of Apache Maven versions itself, the wrapper should work with any Maven 3.x version or later.
+It defaults to the release used when setting up the wrapper.
+We do NOT support the deprecated, EOL'ed Maven 2.x.

 By default, the `only-script` type is installed (see below).